AnkitPal92/Kaggle-Courses/Intro_to_Programming/02_Function.md

 This above code cell only defines a function, but does not run it unless it is called.
 The 'calling of function' is described below.

 ## Hoew to call(or run) a function?
+Calling of a function is used interchangeably with running a function.

+Let's understand the calling of function with the following example.

+> # Run the function with 10 as input
+new_number = add_three(10)

+# Check that the value is 13, as expected
+print(new_number)